-1) Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients, their families and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and on-going professional development.

-2) Demonstrate sensitivity and responsiveness to patients' culture, age, gender, sexual orientation and disabilities both in their interactions with patients and in discussions with members of the multidisciplinary team caring for the patient.
-The ID fellow will respect the patient's privacy.

-3) Respect patient autonomy and will discuss potential diagnostic and therapeutic approaches with the patient before recommending a definitive approach to care.

-4) Demonstrate professionalism in sensitive areas of the patient history, including sexual history, previous drug abuse and specific risk factors for infectious diseases.

-4- Interpersonal and Communication Skills: Fellows must demonstrate interpersonal and communication skills that result in effective information exchange and teaming with patients, patients' families, and professional associates and trainees.
+- 1) Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients, their families and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and ongoing professional development. - 2) Demonstrate sensitivity and responsiveness to patients' culture, age, gender, sexual orientation and disabilities both in their interactions with patients and in discussions with members of the multidisciplinary team caring for the patient.
+The ID fellow will respect the patient's privacy. - 3) Respect patient autonomy and will discuss potential diagnostic and therapeutic approaches with the patient before recommending a definitive approach to care. - 4) Demonstrate professionalism in sensitive areas of the patient history, including sexual history, previous drug abuse and specific risk factors for infectious diseases. - 4- Interpersonal and Communication Skills: Fellows must demonstrate interpersonal and communication skills that result in effective information exchange and teaming with patients, patients' families, and professional associates and trainees.

-Competencies: The ID fellow is expected to:

-1) Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds.

-2) Communicate effectively with physicians, other health professionals and health-related agencies, 3) work effectively as a member and leader of a health care team and maintain comprehensive, timely and legible medical records.
+- 1) Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds. - 2) Communicate effectively with physicians, other health professionals and health-related agencies. - 3) work effectively as a member and leader of a health care team and maintain comprehensive, timely and legible medical records.